mockko/jecloud/README.md

 JeCloud concepts
 ----------------

 * There is a global *cloud state* stored on Amazon S3.
-Currently it includes a list of servers in use (IP, EC2 instance ID for each server), a list of recently failed actions (for backing off) and the last deployment request.
+Currently it includes a list of servers in use (IP, EC2 instance ID for each server), a list of recently failed actions (for backing off), the last deployment request, SSH keys for the cloud servers and for the source Git repository, and the cloud configuration uploaded from `cloud.yml`.

     The global state is currently stored in S3 bucket named after the application.
-I.e., for an application called “example” the bucket is called `jecloud-example`.
+I.e., for an application called “example” the bucket is called `jecloud-example` and the file is called `state.yml`.
 (This is surely a problem, since S3 buckets namespace is shared among all users.
 Will be changed in the future.)

+* *Cloud configuration file*, conventionally called `cloud.yml`, is where you define the deployment details of your application.
+(Currently it defines a EC2 instance type and EC2 ami for the server, but much more is coming.)

+    The master copy of this configuration is stored inside the global cloud state on S3, but you are expected to keep a local copy (probably committed to your source repository).
+This local file is only read by JeCloud when you pass it to `jecloud apply` command, which uploads the configuration to S3.

-* Any requests are recorded inside the state file, and then *roll-forward* is used to update the physical servers.
+* Any requests are recorded inside the state file, and then *roll-forward* (`jecloud fwd`) is used to update the physical servers.
 Thus the real state of the servers eventually becomes consistent with the demanded state.
 (Roll-forward means that the changes specified in the state file are eventually applied, and if the initial processing has failed or crashed, it will be retried later.)

 JeCloud command line
 --------------------

+All of the following commands (except `jecloud init`) expect to find the cloud access information in `cloud-access.yml` file in the current directory or one of its parents.
+You can explicitly specify a path to this file using `--access-file` option.

+Note that the only command that does actual changes to the cloud is `fwd`.
+Other commands like `apply` and `deploy` simply record the requested state in the cloud state file on S3 and then invoke `fwd` internally.

 * `jecloud init APPNAME`